AI-Phil/KineticConstructs/README.md

 is arguably more natural to users, and does not require them to understand how to split their search into 'semantic' and 'keywords', nor does it require them to understand the categories and tags.

+Let's launch our original `server.js` file and see how this alternative user experience works:

 ```bash
 node server.js
 ```